chelsea-hansen/RSV-Interventions/README.md

 |Duration or protection from maternal vaccination (days)|180|180|
 |Effectiveness of maternal vaccination against hospitalization|55%|55%|
 |Cumulative coverage of maternal vaccination|50%|30%|

-References: Fleming-Dutra et al,; Jones et al.
+References: Fleming-Dutra et al.; Jones et al.

 ## Senior Vaccination
 The vaccination compartment (Vs1) draws seniors from the S3 compartment.
 Current data suggests that the vaccine is effective for at least 2 seasons.
 Seniors spend approximately 1 year in the Vs1 compartment before waning to the Vs2 compartment for another year and then returning to the S3 compartment.
 Because the vaccine lasts for 2 years the optimistic and pessimistic coverage for the 2024-25 season includes the observed 25% coverage during the 2023-24 season.